pk265586/MessageBoard/README.md

 if error: status 400; error message in body
 ```

-2. Implemented auto-tests for all repositories (data layer) and for all services (service layer).
+2. Implemented unit tests for all repositories (data layer) and for all services (service layer).
 Used "qa" database for testing; before tests all data in that DB is deleted.

 3. Used SQLite database for data storage; DB files are in project root: